Updated May 2023

 Dux-Soup would then look at the html code for a profile and look for certain strings/patterns of text depending on what you have defined.

-You can add more company names to the expression by separating them with the vertical line (|).
+You can add more company names to the expression by separating them with a vertical line (|).
 All profiles that were found to have either IBM or Microsoft in their profile would be skipped with Dux-Soup.

 Note: It can be used against employer, current role, location - basically any text that appears on a search result.